Sweating sickness: Fifteenth century

 Mass superstition and paranoia followed the new plague.
 The Battle of Bosworth Field ended the Wars of the Roses between the houses of Lancaster and York.
-Richard III, the final York king, was killed here and Henry VII was crowned.
+Richard III, the final York king, was killed there and Henry VII was crowned.
 As chaos, grief, and anger spread, people searched for a culprit for the plague.
 English people started to believe it was sent by God to punish supporters of Henry VII.
+The idea that the sickness was caused by God's wrath was not a new concept during this time, and would be an idea present for each outbreak.

-The sickness was regarded as being quite distinct from the Black Death, the pestilential fever, or other epidemics previously known because of its extremely rapid and fatal course, and the sweating which gave it its name.
-It reached Ireland in 1492, when the Annals of Ulster record the death of James Fleming, 7th Baron Slane from the pláigh allais ["perspiring plague"], newly come to Ireland.
+Because of its extremely rapid and fatal course, and the sweating that gave it its name, the sickness was regarded as being quite distinct from the Black Death, the pestilential fever, or other epidemics previously known.
+It reached Ireland in 1492; the Annals of Ulster record the death of James Fleming, 7th Baron Slane from the pláigh allais ["perspiring plague"], newly come to Ireland.
 The Annals of Connacht also record this obituary, and the Annals of the Four Masters record "an unusual plague in Meath" of 24 hours' duration; people recovered if they survived it beyond that 24-hour period.
-It did not attack infants or little children.
+The sickness didn't affect infants or young children.
 English chronicler Richard Grafton mentioned the sweating sickness of 1485 in his work Grafton's Chronicle: or History of England.
-He noted the common treatment of the disease was to go immediately to bed at the first sign of symptoms; there, the affected person was to remain absolutely still for the entire 24-hour period of the illness, abstaining from any solid food and limiting water intake.
+He noted the common treatment of the disease was to go immediately to bed at the first sign of symptoms; there, the affected person was to remain still for the entire 24-hour period of the illness, abstaining from any solid food and limiting water intake.